 Liaison meetings with all employee groups will include the Superintendent of Schools or his/her designate.
 Other members of administration will attend as required by the Superintendent.
-CUPE, STA, SPVPA and EPEG representatives will be named by the respective association or group.
+CUPE, STA, SAA SPVPA and Excluded Staff EPEG representatives will be named by the respective association or group.
+The Board recognizes the importance of continuity in the effective operation of such a Committee and the Chairperson will, therefore, appoint members for the school year.
+However, where a Board member is unable to attend, the Board Chairperson may designate a trustee to attend as a substitute.

-Liaison meetings will be held a minimum of once per year and additional meetings will be held as necessary.
+Liaison meetings will be held a minimum of twice once per year and will hold additional meetings as will be held as necessary.